Current Time in Saskatoon, Canada

 Saskatoon City Details

-Saskatoon, Canada has a population of 198,958, making it the largest city in Saskatchewan and a significant regional hub for commerce, education, and services.
-Its coordinates are 52.13238° N, -106.66892° W, placing it in south-central Saskatchewan along the South Saskatchewan River.
-The city uses the CAD currency and the country dialing code is +1, which is standard for Canada and the broader North American numbering plan.
+Saskatoon, Canada has a population of 198,958, making it the largest city in Saskatchewan and a major regional hub for education, health care, agriculture, mining services, and transportation.
+Its coordinates are 52.13238°, -106.66892°, placing it in central Canada on the South Saskatchewan River, where the city serves as a practical meeting point for Prairie-based business operations.

 Time Differences from Saskatoon